-4. Though India now has a large base in science and technology, which is fast expanding, it is still a long way from realizing its potential of becoming a world leader in science.
+Watch Video Solution 4.
+Though India now has a large base in science and technology, which is fast expanding, it is still a long way from realising its potential of becoming a world leader in science.
 Name some important factors, which in your view have hindered the advancement of science in India.

 Watch Video Solution 5.
-No physicist ever "seen" an electron.
+No physicist has ever "seen" an electron.
 Yet, all physicists believe in the existence of electrons.
 An intelligent but superstitious man advances this analogy to argue that 'ghosts' exist even though no one has 'seen' one.
 How will you refute his argument? - 6.
 The shells of crabs found around a particular coastal location in Japan seem mostly to resemble the legendary face of a Samurai.
 Given below are two explanations of this observed fact.
 Which of these strikes you as a scientific explanation? - (a) A tragic sea accident several centuries ago drowned a young Samurai.
-As a tribute to his bravery, nature through its inscrutable ways immortalized his face by imprinting it on the crab shells in that area.
+As a tribute to his bravery, nature through its inscrutable ways immortalised his face by imprinting it on the crab shells in that area.

 (b) After the sea tragedy, fishermen in that area, in a gesture of honour to their dead hero, let free any crab shell caught by them which accidentally had a shape resembling the face of a Samurai.
 Consequently, the particular shape of the crab shell survived longer and therefore in course of time the shape was genetically propagated.
 This is an example of evolution by artificial selection.
-[Note: This interesting illustration taken from Carl Sagan's "The Cosmos' highlights the fact that often strange and inexplicable facts which on the first sight appear 'supernatural' actually turn out to have simple scientific explanations.
-Try to think out other examples of this kind].

 Watch Video Solution 7.
 The industrial revolution in England and Western Europe more than two centuries ago was triggered by some key scientific and technological advances.
 What were these advances?

-8. It is often said that the world is witnessing now a second industrial revolution, Which will transform the society as radically as did the first.
+Watch Video Solution 8.
+It is often said that the world is witnessing now a second industrial revolution, Which will transform the society as radically as did the first.
 List some key contemporary area of science and technology, which are responsible for this revolution.